Learn how to make accurate generalizations from sample statistics and understand the concept of margin of error for SAT math problems.

 The margin of error is a statistic that expresses the amount of random sampling error in a survey's results.
 It represents the range within which the true population parameter is expected to lie, given the sample data.

-For example, if a poll estimates that 60% of voters support a candidate with a margin of error of 5%, it means the true support level is likely between 55% and 65% (60% ± 5%).
+For example, if a poll estimates that 60% of voters support a candidate with a margin of error of 5%, it means the true support level is likely between 55% and 65% (60% plus or minus 5%).
 This range provides a measure of confidence in the estimate and accounts for the variability that comes with sampling.

 The margin of error is influenced by the sample size and variability within the population.
 Larger sample sizes tend to produce smaller margins of error, as they provide more information about the population.